ipfs-inactive/starlog/README.md

 ### Run

-Make sure your ipfs daemon is running with API_ORIGIN set to '*', and using --unrestricted-api
+Make sure your ipfs daemon is running with API_ORIGIN set to '*', and using `--unrestricted-api`:

 ```bash
 export API_ORIGIN="*"